Joint Stiffness and Daily Aches: What Your Body Might Need

 Joint Stiffness and Daily Aches: What Your Body Might Be Asking For

-If your joints feel stiff in the morning, tight after sitting, or achy during everyday movement, you are far from alone.
-Many people begin noticing subtle joint discomfort long before they would describe it as “pain.”
-It often shows up quietly, as reduced flexibility, hesitation with movement, or a sense that your body feels less fluid than it used to.
+If your joints feel stiff in the morning, tight after sitting, or achy during normal daily movement, you are far from alone.
+For many people, joint discomfort starts quietly.
+It often shows up first as reduced flexibility, hesitation with movement, or a sense that the body feels less fluid than it used to.

 Why Joints Change Over Time